 Reports Menu

 The Reports Menu is available to all NUMI users.
-These reports are generated on-demand.
-All reports generate in Portrait orientation by default, except those marked (L), which generate in Landscape orientation.
-Please see Table 3 for descriptions of the NUMI reports.
+The Reports Menu contains a link to the NUMI Enhanced Reports sharepoint site: https://vaww.rtp.portal.va.gov/OQSV/10A4B/NUMI/enhanced/SitePages/Home.aspx

 Tools Menu

 The Tools Menu is accessible to all NUMI users.
 However, the accessibility of certain options is based on individual access privileges.